Time-variation of fundamental constants: Dimensionality

 It is problematic to discuss the proposed rate of change (or lack thereof) of a single dimensional physical constant in isolation.
 The reason for this is that the choice of a system of units may arbitrarily select any physical constant as its basis, making the question of which constant is undergoing change an artefact of the choice of units.

 For example, in SI units, the speed of light has been given a defined value in 1983.
 Thus, it was meaningful to experimentally measure the speed of light in SI units prior to 1983, but it is not so now.

 Tests on the immutability of physical constants look at dimensionless quantities, i.e. ratios between quantities of like dimensions, in order to escape this problem.
 Changes in physical constants are not meaningful if they result in an observationally indistinguishable universe.
 For example, a "change" in the speed of light c would be meaningless if accompanied by a corresponding "change" in the elementary charge e so that the ratio e2:c (the fine-structure constant) remained unchanged.

 Natural units are systems of units entirely based in fundamental constants.
 In such systems, it is meaningful to measure any specific quantity which is not used in the definition of units.
 For example, in Stoney units, the elementary charge is set to e = 1 while the reduced Planck constant is subject to measurement, ħ ≈ 137.03, and in Planck units, the reduced Planck constant is set to ħ = 1, while the elementary charge is subject to measurement, e ≈ (137.03)^{1/2}.
-The 2019 redefinition of SI base units expresses all SI base units in terms of fundamental physical constants, effectively transforming the SI system into a system of natural units.
+The 2019 revision of the SI expresses all SI base units in terms of fundamental physical constants, effectively transforming the SI system into a system of natural units.

 Fine-structure constant

 In 1999, evidence for time variability of the fine-structure constant based on observation of quasars was announced but a much more precise study based on CH molecules did not find any variation.
 An upper bound of 10−17 per year for the time variation, based on laboratory measurements, was published in 2008.
-Observations of a quasar of the universe at only 0.8 billion years old with AI analysis method employed on the Very Large Telescope (VLT) found a spatial variation preferred over a no-variation model at the $3.9\sigma$ level.
+Observations of a quasar of the universe at only 0.8 billion years old with an AI analysis method employed on the Very Large Telescope (VLT) found a spatial variation preferred over a no-variation model at the $3.9\sigma$ level.

 The time-variation of fine-structure constant is equivalent to the time-variation of one or more of: speed of light, Planck constant, vacuum permittivity, and elementary charge, since $\alpha=\frac{e^2}{2\epsilon_0ch}$.